Jake Quickenden

 Jacob Quickenden (born 3 September 1988) is an English singer, ex-footballer and reality television personality.
-He was a contestant on the ninth and eleventh series of The X Factor in 2012 and 2014, before being runner-up in series 14 of I'm a Celebrity...Get Me Out of Here! in December 2014.
+He was a contestant on the ninth series of The X Factor, being eliminated at the Judges' houses, and the eleventh series in 2014, being the fifth contestant eliminated.
+Later in 2014, he was the runner-up in series 14 of I'm a Celebrity...Get Me Out of Here!.

+TV and reality star Jake Quickenden was fined £1,089 and given six penalty points by Colchester Magistrates' Court in July 2026 after admitting to using his mobile phone to input an address into his maps app while driving.

 Football career

 Quickenden played football, mainly as a winger or forward.
 He began his football career as a youth player for Scunthorpe United but suffered a broken leg, ending his chances with his hometown club.
 Following recovery he was offered trials in Australia with Bentleigh Greens and Sunshine George Cross, eventually playing professionally in Australia for two years.
 He then returned to England and went on to play for Frickley Athletic in the Evo-Stik Northern Premier League, Premier Division.
 Most recently he played for Lincolnshire club Bottesford Town in the Northern Counties East Football League.
 In 2015, he was rumoured to have been offered the opportunity to play for Gainsborough Trinity, but denied it.
 He joined Ossett Town in 2017.